 Tea Sommelier is authored by Palais des Thes owners, another one of my favorite tea shops.
 The Tea Sommelier is a wonderful book, especially if you look for a simple guide to tea and tea pairings with food.

 The Tea Sommelier has many colorful illustrations, posters and charts, and step-by-step guides.
 An effortless and inspiring read.
 A great reference book if you work in the hospitality industry.

 The New Tea Companion by Jane Pettigrew, Bruce Richardson

-The New Tea Companion is a brief and comprehensive guide to the production of tea, the types of tea and the grading of tea.
+The New Tea Companion is a brief and comprehensive guide to tea production, the types of tea, and the grading of tea.
 It includes chapters on the newest information about tea and health, tea production, tea blending, and tea hospitality.

 Jane Pettigrew is a very bubbly and charming person.
 I met her once at one of the World Tea Expos.
 Mostly I love her British accent!

 This is a nice reference book for the casual to the serious tea drinker.